robert-alvarez/redis-stateful-app/stateless-chat-app/DOCKER_README.md

 1. Pull all necessary Docker images
 2. Build the backend and frontend
 3. Start Redis, Backend, and Frontend
-4. Connect to your vLLM server on AWS
+4. Connect to your local Ollama server (if installed)

 ### 4. Access the Application